TrueCar: Drafting Off Vroom's IPO (Think Days Of Thunder) (NASDAQ:TRUE)

 Takeaway

 We live in an 'algorithm world' and algo loves numbers and trends.
 Algo aren't good at reading conference calls and don't have active imaginations.
-The sell side has written off TrueCar and its rear view mirror valuation doesn't screen well.
+The sell side has written off TrueCar and its rear-view mirror valuation doesn't screen well.
 However, firstly, I would argue that the Vroom IPO will create a condition where TRUE shares should catch a bid over the next few weeks.
 Secondly, if you believe management's narrative then it doesn't take a rocket scientist to work out that if consumers' response rate to text is 45% (compared to 20% for email and 9% for phone call) then is something that could create an inflection point.
 Lastly, because TrueCar is really a technology business not just a company that earns a fee helping dealers generate car buying leads, they have a plausible pathway to be 'the first online marketplace to support a fully remote car-buying process'.

-'If', the most dangerous word in value investing, this roadmap to morphing into the first online marketplace to support remote car-buying becomes a reality (by the year end timeline), then TRUE shares will be materially higher than $2.89 at year end.
+'If', the most dangerous word in value investing, this roadmap to morphing into the first online marketplace to support remote car-buying becomes a reality (by the year-end timeline), then TRUE shares will be materially higher than $2.89 at year end.

 Putting it all together and TRUE shares look compelling.

 Second Wind Capital is a catalyst driven/ trading oriented service with an underpinning tied to value and out of favor sectors.
 The hold period can range from a few days to up to six months (sometimes longer if my conviction level for a particular thesis is elevated and fundamentally and tangibly intact).
 Risk management perimeters will be set based on position sizing and/or stop losses.
 No one bats a thousand, so if you can get it right 51% of the time and you manage your risk, you will generate out-sized returns.
-Join now with a 2 week free trial and follow my real-time porfolio.
+Join now with a 2-week free trial and follow my real-time portfolio.

 Disclosure: I am/we are long TRUE.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.